The Best United States 50 States Unit Studies and Resources

 There are so many different resources you could get to go along with this curriculum and help you learn the 50 states.
 Here are just a few of the options that I will be using with my kids.

-50 States Flashcards
+50 States Fast Facts

 There are a lot of states flashcards out there but none of them were exactly what I wanted so to help us with our study of the states I created some flashcards.